Non-perturbative topological string theory on compact Calabi-Yau 3-folds: Trans-series solution to the holomorphic anomaly equations

 As emphasized in \cite{gm-ts}, this form of the exponent is very similar to instanton amplitudes in matrix models, obtained by eigenvalue tunneling (see e.g. \cite{multi-multi}).
 It suggests that the flat coordinates $X^I$ are quantized in units of the string coupling constant.
 Such a picture is somewhat expected in the local Calabi--Yau case considered in \cite{gm-ts}, but it is certainly more surprising in the case of compact Calabi--Yau manifolds.

-Up to now we have considered the generic boundary condition \eqref{ZnmA} for the partition function.
+Up to now, we have considered the generic boundary condition \eqref{ZnmA} for the partition function.
 The numerical studies in this paper show that similar to the case of local Calabi--Yau manifolds \cite{cesv1,cesv2,gm-ts}, there is a special family of boundary conditions for the free energies which is relevant for the resurgent structure of the topological string, given by

 The subscript $\CA$ is to indicate a special choice of frame as in section~\ref{sc:warm-up}.
 Note that due to the symmetry $\CF^{(0)}(-g_s) = \CF^{(0)}(g_s)$ of the perturbative free energy, the anti-instanton boundary condition (on the right in \eqref{eq:specialBC}) can be obtained from the instanton boundary condition (on the left in \eqref{eq:specialBC}) by the map $g_s\rightarrow -g_s$.
-We will further restrict ourselves to a family of multi-instanton solutions labelled by a positive integer $\ell$.
-The partition functions as well as free energies solved with this particular boundary condition will be denoted by ~$Z^{(n|m)}_{\ell}$, $F^{(n|m)}_{\ell}$, respectively.
-This family is obtained from (\ref{eq:specialBC}) by setting

-which is the same as the $\ell$-instanton amplitudes of the resolved conifold \eqref{rc-multi}.
-It translates to the following boundary condition for the partition function
+We will further specialize the boundary conditions \eqref{eq:specialBC} by restricting the constants $\tau_k$ to be of the form